The end of April is upon us – have you been a fool this month?

-The Fletchers are a YouTube dynasty at this point.
-The family are not backward at coming forward with their unashamed love of all things Disney.
+The Fletchers are a YouTube dynasty at this point, and the family are not backward in coming forward with their unashamed love of all things Disney.
 A Fletcher family trip to the most magical place on Earth is something the audience is always happy to see.
 This time, it starts with the cutest reaction to the news of the trip we have ever seen, which, sorry Tom Fletcher, is not you.
 It’s Buzz being the sweetest kid you’ve ever seen, running and shouting about it, being bloody happy!

 This recap of the trip is one that’s seen through the eyes of the kids.
-As they both get older, it’s easier for them to enjoy and tire themselves out.
-It’s a wonderfully simple and happy video, things that can be almost guaranteed when a Fletcher uploads.
+It’s a wonderfully simple and happy video – things that can be almost guaranteed when a Fletcher uploads.

 Avengers: Infinity War – The Idiots Guide to Infinity Stones | Sneaky Zebra